cloudfoundry-attic/receptor/doc/examples.md

 ### Redis docker image

-The payload below will run one instance of a Redis server when submitted as the body
+This DesiredLRP runs one instance of a Redis server via the [official Redis Docker image](https://hub.docker.com/_/redis/):

 ```
 {